-Sometimes it can be very confusing to hear various terms referring to trees and plants when trying to decide which size, type or species you actually require.
-We have tried to simplify this procedure with our descriptions listed below.
 Similarly, plants are often described by their latin name which sounds complete gobeldy gook to most people.
 The fact is that by using latin we are able to accurately identify/label everything correctly (almost always!).
 To help you, each item on our website is given both its common name and its latin equivalent. e.g Oak for Quercus robur and Cherry for Prunus species.

 What is Container Grown?

 This refers to a tree that has been grown in a pot or planter bag either as a small plant or later when taken from the nursery field and grown on in a container ready for sale.
 This is a relatively expensive method of production, but gives the flexibility of all year round planting.
+Container grown trees are often lighter and easier to handle when compared to rootballed trees.

 What is a Rootballed ?